Eshaan-Lumba/FIFAI/index.md

 ## Methods
 For our model, we decided to use a fully-connected model using [FastAI](https://docs.fast.ai/).
 We deviated from our original plan of using an RNN with LSTM.
 [Past researchers](https://link.springer.com/chapter/10.1007/978-981-15-9509-7_57) have already built an RNN with LSTMs and they had a few more datapoints than we had.
 Though we initially planned to use a combination of [Pytorch](https://pytorch.org/) and FastAI, we felt that, given our tabular data, it would be best to benefit from the best practices already implemented in the fully connected learning models built by FastAI on top of PyTorch.

+We had also discussed building the model in a different way.
+For this, we would have 20 or so different models (1 for each Premier League team).
+When predicting the result of a match between two teams, we would get predictions from the home and away team's model, and then compare the predictions to output one final result prediction.
+However, as we gathered the data and started building the project, we felt that this was unnecessary, and it would be equivalent to simply building one model that took in all of the data, instead of having the 20 or so separate models.

 For our model, we gathered English Premier League [data](https://www.football-data.co.uk/englandm.php) from the last 8 seasons (including the data from the first half of this season).
 However, we did not use all the datapoints from the dataset.
 We used the datapoints for a specific game that one could know beforehand.
 We did this because this would allow us to predict the model.
 Hence, we did not consider match statistics such as shots, or yellow cards in our model.
 If we wanted to predict a game between two random teams, we would not have these datapoints available to us before the match, so we did not feel that they would be useful to train the model on for our immediate purposes.
 Instead, from the dataset, we gathered the following columns of data: